propadata/propathink/README.md

 The handle element in a propathink request object must have the last two parameters in order for the request lifecycle to work (next & callback):
-*next* is executed at the end of each step in the life cycle and needs to be passed to the callback in the handle. then, next() is executed in the  callback code when callback logic is completed.  this ensures the *after* step of the lifecyle is really executed "after" the request is completed.  plus, it allows for monitoring of performance and quantity of code execution.
+*next* is executed at the end of each step in the life cycle and needs to be passed to the callback in the handle.
+It must be executed in the callback your write to be consumed in the handler.
+This ensures the *after* step of the lifecyle is really executed "after" the request is completed.
+If this is not done corrected, the after step in the lifecyce will execute before your database read and writes are completed.
+Plus, executing next this way also allows for monitoring of performance and quantity of code execution.

+#### database request monitoring

+Excitingly, utilizing the request lifecyle design to construct database requests allows for monitoring of all requests' performance and usage.

 #### influence of hapijs design